tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 			if (redLight)
 			{
 			// If the next state is available, start waiting for a green light.

 			if (nextStateComponent.TryToSetNextState(ActionState.WaitForGreenLight, ref destinationComponent))
 			{
 			// Some logic

 			waitForGreenLightTagRW.ValueRW = true;

 			// If the entity has a custom animation for this state, use the 'AnimatorStateExtension.AddCustomAnimatorState' method }
 			else
 			{
 			// Otherwise return to previous destination, for example }
 			}
 			else
 			{
 			// Not red traffic light then set cross the road state nextStateComponent.TryToSetNextState(ActionState.CrossingTheRoad);
 			}
 		}
 	}

-Custom State System Example
+Custom State System
 ~~~~~~~~~~~~

 ..  code-block:: r

-	//Switch state example
+	// Custom state system example

     [BurstCompile]
     public partial struct CustomStateJob : IJobEntity
     {
         void Execute(
 		ref StateComponent stateComponent,
 		ref NextStateComponent nextStateComponent,
 		EnabledRefRW<WaitForGreenLightTag> waitForGreenLightTagRW)
 		{
 			// Some logic for waiting traffic light
 			bool greenLight = true;

 			if (!greenLight)
 			{
 			// Some logic while waiting for the green light
 			}

 			// If the traffic light is green or another system has changed state, leave current system